CaptainChicky/soundgasm.net-jerkyll-mirror/README.md

 ## Auto-archiving Audio

 I spent some time writing (50% GPT again lmao) `archiving.py`, which automatically updates `audio_data.yml` with metadata and saves the audio, given a soundgasm link.
 It may be buggy, use with care.
 Always use the backup file `audio_data.yml.bak` before running the script.

+GPT summary of the code below:
+This Python script extracts and processes metadata from an audio webpage, saving the results in a YAML file.
+It first checks if a YAML file (audio_data.yml) exists, creating it if necessary.
+The script then fetches various details from the webpage, including the username, title, description, playcount, and audio file URL.
+It downloads the audio file and stores it in a designated directory for the user.
+The metadata (username, title, description, playcount, and filename) is added to an array and subsequently saved into the YAML file.
+The playcount is post-processed to replace non-numeric values with random characters from a predefined list.
+Finally, the modified YAML file is written back to disk.

 For reference, here are unicode chars you can use for the replacements array: https://www.reddit.com/r/Unicode/comments/5qa7e7/widestlongest_unicode_characters_list/